kimberly-hu/eco395m-midterm-project/README.md

 3. Income, Inequality, and Poverty Data

 Census related data were collected through the Census Bureau API, specifically drawing from the American Community Survey 5-Year data estimates provided by the U.S. Census Bureau.
-The initial step involved a review of the API documentation to gain insight into data retrieval processes, complemented by practical examples.
-Furthermore, a comprehensive list of variables accessible via the API was consulted to determine the pertinent data components.
+The initial step involved a review of the API documentation to gain insight into the data retrieval processes, complemented by practical examples.
+A comprehensive list of variables accessible via the API was consulted to determine the pertinent data components.
 We retrieved data at the county level in Texas, including median household income, median family income, the Gini index, population with the ratio of income to poverty level below 1, and total population.
 Requests were designed to access the 2019 dataset for these variables.

 # Running the Code